TammoPolle/dataset-creation-for-BERT-model-finetuning-on-YouTube-comments/README.md

-# Provenance of YouTube-Comments - Dataset-Creation for BERT-Model Based Authorship Attribution
+# Provenance of YouTube Comments - Dataset-Creation for BERT-Model Based Authorship Attribution

 This repository contains the source code used for the practical part of the same name thesis, submitted on the 4th of July, 2024.